-Your physician will examine you for abdominal tenderness and blood tests may reveal an abnormally high liver function.
+If you do have symptoms, your physician will examine you for abdominal tenderness, and blood tests may reveal an abnormally high liver function.

-Your doctor may then perform an abdominal ultrasound, which will detect gallstones in either the gallbladder or common bile duct.
-Ultrasound will also reveal any thickening of the wall of the gallbladder, which would indicate an infection.
+- Abdominal ultrasound – to detect gallstones in either the gallbladder or common bile duct, or to reveal any thickening of the gallbladder wall, which may indicate an infection

 - Endoscopic ultrasound (EUS) – uses a flexible, lighted tube with a camera (endoscope) to provide a more detailed ultrasound of your bile ducts from inside your GI tract

 - Endoscopic retrograde cholangiopancreatography (ERCP) – uses an endoscope and X-ray pictures to examine the ducts that drain the liver, gallbladder and pancreas

 - ERCP can also be used to treat gallstones that are stuck in the bile duct.